Planning a vacation to Boston? Our insiders put together a list of our top Boston museums that you should consider adding to your itinerary.

 Boston and its surrounding towns are home to a surplus of museums celebrated throughout the world, offering the best of the city’s rich history, scientific discovery, and contributions to art.

-Looking for Boston Museums Discount Tickets?
+Looking for a Boston Museums Pass?

 Choose as you go from dozens of top Boston attractions and save up to 55% off combined admission vs paying at the gate.
 Or, build your own pass and save up to 20% off.

 See all available passes, attractions & prices – Learn more.

 A few of the museums available on the Go Boston Card include…